ViktorVarsano/Irish-Rail-Custom-Timetables/README.md

 ## Irish Rail Custom Timetables
+Simple app creates using Swift 5.3

-## Description:
+## Table of Contents:
+General Info
+Technologies
+Features
+Launch
+Screenshots
+Video
+Reference APIs
+Support

-## Background:
+## General Info:
-:sparkles:    This App helps you get real-time data about trains leaving in the next 90 minutes from two named locations - Arklow and Shankill :sparkles:
+:sparkles:    This App helps you get real-time data about trains leaving in the next 90 minutes from two named locations - Arklow and Shankill.
+In that way, you can always have updated information using their free APIs :sparkles:

+## Technologies
+Swift 5.3
+Irish Rails Free APIs
+XML Parsing

 ## Features